tianyuduan/iLearn/CSconcepts/OOP.md

-# Object Oriented Programming
+# Object Oriented Programming && JavaScript

-Programming paradigm based on the concept of 'objects' that contain data, in form of  fields and code in the form of methods
+OOP is a programming paradigm based on the concept of 'objects' that contain data, in form of  fields and code in the form of methods.

-refer to variables as properties/fields and functions as methods
+(Variables as properties/fields and functions as methods)

 **Objects** can be though of as main building blocks that do all the work.
 Objects are everywhere in JavaScript, since evey component of javascript is an object, including Functions, Strings and Numbers.

-A **constructor** is a function that initializes an object.
+A **Constructor** is a function that initializes an object.
 In JavaScript the constructors are more similar to normal java constructor, in times needing a 'blueprint' for creating many objects of the same 'type'.

  ```
  function Person(first, last, age, eye) {